telerik/fiddler-everywhere-docs/user-guide/rules.md

 * Final actions are valid only when the rule is matched during the HTTP request.

 * If a session is matched with conditions that depend on its response (for example, a response body contains "HTML"), then any final action in any rule that matches the session will be ignored.
-The reason for this behavior is that final actions replace the response, and, by design, Fiddler is not intended to replace a response that was already received and matched conditions in a rule.
+The reason for this behavior is that final actions replace the response.
+By design, Fiddler is not intended to replace a response that was already received and matched conditions in a rule.

 * Non-final actions will allow other actions from the same rule or different rules with lower priority, which match the session, to execute.

 ## Rules Queue

-The **Rules Queue**, also the __Queue Viewer__ or __Queue Rules Viewer__, is a queue of the created rules.
+The **Rules Queue** is a visual tree that lists all active rules & groups in a priority queue.
+It is important to note that each active rule or group has higher execution priority than other rules & groups placed lower in the queue.
 The **Rules Queue** allows you to enable, disable, promote, denote, edit, export, import, share, and immediately execute the listed rules.

-When using a rule from the **Rules Queue**, take into consideration the following tips:
+To use a rule (or a group of rules) from the **Rules Queue**, take into consideration the following tips:

-- The **Rules** tab must be enabled for any rule from the queue to be executed.
+- The **Rules** tab must be active (switch ON).

-- Only **enabled** rules from the queue will be applied on ongoing Live traffic capture.
+- Only **active** rules from the queue will be applied on ongoing Live traffic capture.
+If the rule is contained within a group, then the group must be active as well.

-- You can explicitly apply a rule for captured traffic by using the **Play** button (executes the rule on current sessions).
+- You can explicitly trigger a rule for already captured (including saved) traffic through the **Execute** button (executes the rule on current sessions).

+- The **Execute** button is not affected by the active state of groups/rules.
+Actions from any selected rule or group of rules will be triggered when the **Execute** button is used.

 - The rules in the **Rules Queue** are executed with priority based on their position in the queue.
-Use **Demote** and **Promote** buttons to change a rule position (and priority) in the queue.
+Use the **Demote** and **Promote** buttons to change the queue's rule position (and priority).
+Alternatively, you can drag and drop rules to change their position in the queue.

+- The groups in the **Rules Queue** are executed with priority based on their position in the queue.
+Use the **Demote** and **Promote** buttons to change the queue's group position (and priority).
+Alternatively, you can drag and drop groups to change their position in the queue.

+- You can drag and drop rules in and out of groups and subgroups.
+Note that this might change the execution priority when multiple rules are executed simultaneously.

-- Some rules might trigger [a final action](#final-and-non-final-actions), which will stop executing any other rules with lower priority.
+- Some rule actions might trigger [a final action](#final-and-non-final-actions), which stops the execution of all other actions and rules with lower priority.

 ### Rules Priority

 By default, the **Rules Queue** will list all created and imported rules based on their priority.
-Rules will be executed according to their appearance, starting from the first.
+Rules will be executed according to their appearance, starting from the top.
 When selecting specific rules and using the explicit **Execute** button, they will run in the order they appear in the queue.

-### Automatic Rules Execution for Live Traffic

-To activate all enabled rules (a rule with an active toggle), use the **Rules** toggle from the main toolbar.
-You must turn the __Live Traffic__ switch to **Capturing** mode.

 ### Explicit Rules Execution

-Using the **Execute** button from the main toolbar, explicitly execute rules on captured sessions.
+The **Execute** button from the main toolbar explicitly executes all active rules on captured sessions.
 The **Execute** functionality is available for both the **Live Traffic** and saved sessions.

 ### Rule Options